sympy/sympy/doc/src/modules/solvers/solveset.rst

   a set object and a set object takes care of all types of output.
 For cases where it doesn't "know" all the solutions a ``ConditionSet`` with a partial solution is returned.
-For input it only takes the equation, the variables to solve for and the optional argument ``domain`` over which the equations is to be solved.
+For input it only takes the equation, the variables to solve for and the optional argument ``domain`` over which the equation is to be solved.

 * ``solveset`` can return infinitely many solutions.
 For example solving for